loader

 HbA1c – diabetes check

 HbA1c measures how much glucose has attached to your red blood cells over the previous 2 to 3 months.
-It gives an average of your blood sugar control rather than a single finger-prick reading and is used in the NHS to help diagnose and monitor type 2 diabetes.
+It gives an average of your blood sugar control rather than a single spot test.

-A raised HbA1c suggests that blood sugar has been above the ideal range for a prolonged period, which can increase the risk of complications such as eye problems, kidney disease, nerve damage and cardiovascular disease.
+A raised HbA1c suggests that blood sugar has been higher than ideal for a prolonged period, which can increase the risk of complications such as eye disease, kidney disease, nerve damage and cardiovascular disease.

 More information: nhs.uk.